Seraphino16/My_Snapchat/README.md

 This replicate Snapchat functionalities like take a picture and send it to your friends.

+An API was provided and it might be infunctionnal.

 # Welcome to your Expo app 👋

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).